Umai (food)

-Umai is a popular traditional native dish of the Melanau people in Sarawak, Malaysia, which is usually eaten by fishermen.
-Umai is a dish of sliced raw fish with a mixture of onions, chillies, vinegar, salt and lime juice.
+Umai is a traditional native salad dish of the Melanau people in the state of Sarawak within East Malaysia.
+It is made of sliced raw fish with a mixture of onions, chillies, vinegar, salt and lime juice.
+The dish has been recognised as a national heritage dish by Malaysia's Department of National Heritage in 2009, alongside hinava of Sabah.